 1 year 3 years 5 years 10 years

-NASDX \$51 \$204 \$370 \$852

-NDXKX \$102 \$361 \$640 \$1,437
+NQQQX \$28 \$111 \$202 \$ 470

+NASDX \$53 \$197 \$354 \$ 809

+NDXKX \$79 \$276 \$490 \$1,107

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example of Expenses, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 12% of the average value of its portfolio.
+During the most recent fiscal year ended August 31, 2023, the Fund's portfolio turnover rate was 22% of the average value of its portfolio.

 The Nasdaq-100 Index® includes 100 of the largest domestic and international non-financial companies listed on The Nasdaq Stock Market based on market capitalization.
-Nasdaq, which maintains the index, makes all determinations regarding the inclusion of stocks in the index.
+Nasdaq, which maintains the Index, makes all determinations regarding the inclusion of stocks in the Index.
 Each stock is weighted in proportion to its total market value.
 The Fund is passively managed.
-It invests primarily in the stocks comprising the index so that the weighting of each stock in the portfolio approximates the index.
+It invests primarily in the stocks comprising the Index so that the weighting of each stock in the portfolio approximates the Index.
 Shelton Capital Management, the investment advisor to the Fund, seeks to maintain a return correlation of at least 0.95 to the Nasdaq 100 Index® (a return correlation of 1.00 is perfect).
-Under normal market conditions, it is the Fund's policy to invest at least 80% of its total assets (which includes the amount of any borrowings for investment purposes) in the stocks comprising the index.
+Under normal market conditions, it is the Fund's policy to invest at least 80% of its total assets (which includes the amount of any borrowings for investment purposes) in the stocks comprising the Index.
 The Fund may invest in securities issued by other investment companies if those companies invest in securities consistent with the Fund's investment objective and policies.
-Companies included in The Nasdaq-100 Index range from \$12.8 billion to \$2,024 billion in market capitalization as of November 30, 2020.
+Companies included in The Nasdaq-100 Index range from \$9.7 billion to \$2,954 billion in market capitalization as of November 30, 2023.
 The majority of portfolio transactions in the Fund (other than those made in response to shareholder activity) will be made to adjust the Fund's portfolio to track the Index or to reflect occasional changes in the Index's composition.
-The Fund may invest in futures contracts.
+The Fund may invest in futures contracts, which are a type of derivative.
 The Fund generally maintains some short-term securities and cash equivalents in the portfolio to meet redemptions and needs for liquidity.
 Shelton will typically buy futures contracts so that the market value of the futures replicates the difference between the net assets of the fund and the equity holdings.
 This helps minimize the tracking error of the Fund.

-The Fund may become "non-diversified" as defined under the Investment Company Act of 1940, as amended, solely as a result of a change in relative market capitalizations or index weightings of one or more stocks in the Nasdaq-100 Index®.
-This means that the Fund may invest a greater portion of its assets in a limited number of issuers than would be the case if the Fund were always managed as a diversified management investment company.
-The Fund intends to be diversified in approximately the same proportion as the Nasdaq-100 Index®.
-Shareholder approval will not be sought when the Fund crosses from diversified to non-diversified status due solely to a change in the relative market capitalization or index weighting of one or more constituents of the Nasdaq-100 Index®.
+The Fund is classified as "diversified" as defined under the Investment Company Act of 1940, as amended, but may exceed the applicable diversification limits, solely as a result of a change in relative market capitalizations or index weightings of one or more stocks in the Nasdaq-100 Index®.
+This means that the Fund may invest a greater portion of its assets in a limited number of issuers than would be the case if the Fund were always managed within the limits ordinarily applicable to a diversified management investment company.
+The Fund intends to maintain its equity holdings in approximately the same proportion as the Nasdaq-100 Index®.
+Shareholder approval will not be sought when the Fund exceeds the applicable diversification limits due solely to a change in the relative market capitalization or index weighting of one or more constituents of the Nasdaq-100 Index®.